FbW-E01/TeamOne-StringsObjects/README.md

 ["length", "name", "prototype", "isArray", "from", "of"]
 ```

-10. Function to print all the methods in an JavaScript object.
+10. Function to print all the methods in an JavaScript object:

 ```js
 console.log(all_methods(Array));